Skip to main content

 Quality Preset

-• Very High: High quality with increased sample count
+• Very High: High sample count for strong amounts or close inspection.

 Use HDR